francisduvivier/fri3dbadge2020-dht22-to-grafana/README.md

 - `reboot`
 on my linux mint development pc

+## TODO
+- Make it more efficient to add and extra device or an extra sensor
+- Improve documentation regarding node-red config and prometheus config
+- Include Node-Red Config in docker image or deployment
+- Include Prometheus Config in new docker image or deployment
+- Add Wiring diagram
+- Clean up Code
+- Make project Simulatable in WokWi (de display is an issue here)

 ### Notes regarding Web Flashing options
 ### Conclusion: not really usable for development